rnepal2/meromorphy/_posts/2025-04-24-meromorphy-a-map-of-the-known-and-the-broken.md

 Personal ones.
 Quiet ones.
 Some tender, some terrifying.
 Places where logic fails and emotion takes over, or where memory refuses to resolve, or where a question just keeps echoing without answer.

 The world has its poles too.
 Science has done a remarkable job explaining what’s going on—from the subatomic to the cosmic.
 But even now, there are things that remain stubbornly outside the equation.
 Consciousness.
 Time.
-Death.
+Big Bang.
 The part of your brain that lights up when you hear a certain piece of music and, for a moment, you feel both completely alive and totally unknowable.

 So that’s what Meromorphy is.
-It’s a place to write from within the known, but always facing the edge of the unknown.
+It’s a place to reflect from within the known, but always facing the edge of the unknown.
 It’s not a blog about math (though it might flirt with it now and then).
 It’s a space for science, life, innovation, and being human—being mostly coherent, but not entirely.